The Explainer is where we explain an aspect of Chinese life. Simple. So now you know.

 1. We should really call it Double 11

-The English name Singles’ Day takes its name from the Chinese guanggun jie (光棍节), but the date is now more commonly called shuang shiyi (双十一), or ‘Double 11,’ after the date, November 11, which when written 11/11 conjures the image of four singletons and/or four leafless trees.
+The English name Singles’ Day takes its name from the Chinese Guanggun Jie (光棍节), but the date is now more commonly called Shuang Shiyi (双十一), or ‘Double 11,’ after the date, November 11, which when written 11/11 conjures the image of four singletons and/or four leafless trees.
 The Chinese term guanggun literally means ‘bare branches’ and refers specifically to single men.
 (Single ladies, at least those who’ve reached the age of *gasp* 28 without finding a husband, are known as shengnu or ‘leftover women.’)
+This year, Taobao even launched a seperate ‘Guanggun Jie’ shopping event on their special value app that will run until after Singles’ Day.
+Basically, the past month has been a sensory overload for online shoppers.

 2. Singles’ Day was started by lonely college guys

-Singles’ Day was conceived innocently enough, reputedly in a dorm room at Nanjing University in 1993, by four single male students looking to liven up their lonely lives with fun group activities for singles like KTV-ing and eating youtiao – the deep fried breakfast of champions that look like the number yi.
+Singles’ Day was conceived innocently enough, reputedly in a dorm room at Nanjing University in 1993, by four single male students looking to liven up their lonely lives with fun group activities for singles like KTV-ing and eating youtiao – the deep-fried breakfast of champions that looks like the number yi.
 The idea quickly grew into a nationwide tradition for young singles, almost certainly spurred by China’s overabundance of young men – a sex ratio imbalance created by the one-child policy.

 3. Alibaba turned Singles’ Day into China’s Cyber Monday

 This being post-Deng China, someone had to imbue the Valentine’s Day for singles with Chinese characteristics.
 Enter Alibaba.
-In 2009, the company was looking for a way to boost sales during the commercial lull between the October Holiday and Chinese New Year, and seized on Singles’ Day – popular with their key user base of Internet-savvy balinghou – as a marketing stunt, convincing 27 merchants to discount their goods on Tmall.
+In 2009, the company was looking for a way to boost sales during the commercial lull between the October Holiday and Chinese New Year, and seized on Singles’ Day – popular with their key user base of internet-savvy balinghou – as a marketing stunt, convincing 27 merchants to discount their goods on Tmall.
 By 2014, 27,000 merchants were on board.
+Fast forward to 2020, where 250,000 brands and five million merchants are predicted to take part, according to Forbes.

 5. Future sales are set to soar thanks to smartphones